-Putting the words into practice
+Putting the vision into practice

-How do we go about creating a school which tries to live up to these high ideals?
+How do we go about creating a school which embodies the school's vision?

 The role of the teacher is crucial.
 Teachers are our single most important asset in creating a Christian caring school.

 The school behaviour policy starts here with the teachers being honest.
 We are all people who have good days and bad days and our aim is to work alongside the children in an atmosphere of calm and enjoyment.
 A good analogy might be the idea of the child being a traveller and the teacher being a guide through the journey of education.